-What is a user account or administrator account?
+What is a standard user account or administrator account?

 An administrator account is a user that has complete control of the computer and can make changes that affect other users of the computer, like installing programs and accessing all files on a computer.